-UCF Regulation 4.035 Alcoholic Beverages on Campus requires individuals and businesses on campus to comply with state laws and local ordinances that govern the service, possession, and consumption of alcoholic beverages, and any university policy relating to alcoholic beverages.
+UCF Regulation 4.035 Alcoholic Beverages on Campus

+requires individuals and businesses on campus to comply with state laws and local ordinances that govern the service, possession, and consumption of alcoholic beverages, and any university policy relating to alcoholic beverages.
 Alcohol-related infractions on campus by either students or employees shall be considered a disciplinary matter by the university.

-UCF Policy 2-701 Drug-Free Schools and Workplace prohibits the unlawful or unauthorized possession, use, consumption, sale, or distribution of illicit drugs and/or alcohol in and on UCF owned and controlled property or as part of any university activity.
-The university will provide drug and alcohol abuse prevention programs for students and employees, conduct a review of such programs every two years, and annually notify all students and employees on the various university resources, policies, and regulations, pertaining to the prohibited use of illicit drugs and alcohol.
+UCF Policy 2-701 Drug-Free Schools and Workplace

+prohibits the unlawful or unauthorized possession, use, consumption, sale, or distribution of illicit drugs and/or alcohol in and on UCF owned and controlled property or as part of any university activity.
+The university provides drug and alcohol abuse prevention programs for students and employees, conducts a review of such programs every two years, and annually notifies all students and employees on the various university resources, policies, and regulations, pertaining to the prohibited use of illicit drugs and alcohol.
 The policy further outlines the requirements, health risks, applicable legal sanctions, counseling and treatment programs, and disciplinary sanctions for students, employees, volunteers, vendors/contractors, and visitors.
 Individuals are responsible for their own actions, regardless of whether their mental or physical state may be affected by mind-altering chemicals such as alcohol or other drugs.
 Any UCF employee or student determined to have violated federal or state laws, or university regulation or policy will be subject to disciplinary action, which may include termination or expulsion and referral for criminal prosecution.
 In addition, violation by an employee, volunteer, or student will be reason for evaluation and possible intervention or treatment for alcohol and other drug abuse or dependency disorders.

 A variety of counseling services and treatment centers are available throughout UCF and the state for students and employees experiencing problems related to substance abuse.
-UCF Student Development and Enrollment Services (SDES) offers students a broad range of alcohol and other drug program services, including screening and assisting students with non-academic problems that negatively affect their performance.
-UCF Wellness and Health Promotion Services offers a variety of prevention and intervention programs which can be found at https://whps.sdes.ucf.edu/alcohol-and-otherdrugs/.
-UCF Cares student resources can be found at https:// cares.sdes.ucf.edu/students/.
+UCF Student Success and Well-Being offers students a broad range of alcohol and other drug program services, including screening and assisting students with non-academic problems that negatively affect their performance.
+UCF Wellness and Health Promotion Services offers a variety of prevention and intervention programs which can be found here.
+UCF Cares student resources can be found here.
 The UCF Student Health Center offers treatment programs for students struggling with addiction or those in recovery from substance or process addictions.
-Available programs can be found at https:// studenthealth.ucf.edu/recovery/ or by contacting the UCF Behavioral Health Clinic in UCF Student Health Services at (407) 823-2924 for more information.
+Available programs can be found here or by contacting the UCF Behavioral Health Clinic in UCF Student Health Services at (407) 823- 2924 for more information.
 Additionally, the UCF Recreation and Wellness Center also provides substance-free programs and activities to enhance students' health and wellbeing.
-A list of programs can be found at https:// rwc.sdes.ucf.edu/programs/.
+A list of programs can be found here.

-The UCF Employee Assistance Program (EAP) provides services to personnel employed at all campuses.
-It is confidential and free to all faculty and staff (excluding OPS student employees) and immediate family who live in their household as defined by the State Employee's Group insurance.
-EAP services address a broad range of issues for troubled employees and/or their dependents, which include the illegal use of drugs and/or alcohol abuse.
+The UCF Employee Assistance Program (EAP) is a universityfunded benefit that offers support and resources to address any personal challenges and/or concerns that may affect employees' personal well-being and/or work performance.
+It is confidential and free to all faculty and staff (excluding OPS student employees) as well as their eligible family members, including spouses, dependent children, parents and parentsin-law.
+EAP services address a broad range of issues, including the illegal use of drugs and/or alcohol abuse.
 For additional information regarding substance abuse programs available to employees contact UCF Employee Relations & HR Compliance at (407) 823-2771 or contact the EAP offered by Health Advocate for information about counseling and treatment resources for employees and eligible family members.
-Health Advocate may be reached at 877-240-6863 or by visiting their website at http://HealthAdvocate.com/members.
+Health Advocate may be reached at 877-240-6863 or by visiting their website.